im-neiru/rsbuild-plugin-wasmpack/README.md

 ### Configuration Options

 - `crate` (string): The path to your Rust crate or project.
-This is typically the folder containing `Cargo.toml` or the name of the crate if it's published on [crates.io](https://crates.io).
+This is typically the folder containing `Cargo.toml`.

 - `output` (string): The directory where the generated `.wasm` package will be placed.